Left-wing nationalism: United States

+Theodore Roosevelt's 1912 Presidential campaign, which promoted his platform of "New Nationalism," combined his traditional progressive policies, such as anti-trust legislation, national health insurance, anti-corporatocracy policies, direct democracy, reductions on campaign finance, an eight-hour workday, and women's suffrage combined with American nationalist policies, such as his support for a naval buildup, as well as use of nationalist rhetoric, appealing to the legacy of Abraham Lincoln and the American Civil War.

 The American Indian Movement (AIM) has been committed to improving conditions faced by native peoples.
 It founded institutions to address needs, including the Heart of The Earth School, the Little Earth Housing, the International Indian Treaty Council, the AIM StreetMedics, the American Indian Opportunities and the Industrialization Center (one of the largest Indian job training programs) as well as the KILI radio and the Indian Legal Rights Centers.

 In 1971, several members of the AIM, including Dennis Banks and Russell Means, traveled to Mount Rushmore.
 They converged at the mountain in order to protest the illegal seizure of the Sioux Nation's sacred Black Hills in 1877 by the United States federal government which was in violation of its earlier 1868 Treaty of Fort Laramie.
 The protest began to publicize the issues of the American Indian Movement.
 In 1980, the Supreme Court ruled that the federal government had illegally taken the Black Hills.
 The government offered financial compensation, but the Oglala Sioux have refused it, insisting on return of the land to their people.
 The settlement money is earning interest.

 East Asia

 Korea

-Many Koreans (both North and South) possess a strong sense of 'ethnic pride', driven in part by how more powerful neighbors (Japan, China) bullied Korea throughout its history.
+Many Koreans (both North and South) possess a strong sense of 'ethnic pride', driven in part by how more powerful neighbors (Japan, China) took advantage of Korea throughout its history.

 Many Koreans are wary of neighboring powers.
 A representative example of this sentiment is South Korean dramas, which are generally known to have negative portrayals of Americans, Chinese, and Japanese and positive depictions of North Koreans.

 In early November 2018, a popular Japanese music show cancelled BTS' performance, citing a T-shirt a member wore the year before, bearing a photograph of a mushroom cloud following the bombing of Nagasaki.
 At that time, the T-shirt had phrases symbolizing Korean independence movement.
-Japanese people felt this aspect of BTS was "racist", but many South Korean people and mainstream politicans argued that it was an unfair attack by Japanese people.
+Japanese people felt this aspect of BTS was "racist", but many South Korean people and mainstream South Korea politicians argued that it was an unfair attack by Japanese people.
 Many Koreans take this in a positive sense because the U.S. atomic bomb attack on Japan soon led to Korea's independence from Japan's colonial rule.

+In South Korea, there is a lingering perception that whites or Japanese are perpetrators of racism, and Koreans are victims of racism, and BTS actively supports Black Lives Matter.

-In modern politics, South Korean liberals and progressives put "independence" (독립) as their main value, while North Korea's far-left Jucheist also put forward a strong "independence" (주체) ideology based on Korean nationalism and anti-imperialism.
+In modern politics, South Korean liberals and progressives put "independence" (독립) (autonomy) as their main value, while North Korea's far-left Juche also put forward a strong "independence" (주체) ideology based on Korean nationalism and anti-imperialism.